-As noted, the Village has ~~three~~ four principal commercial districts: the Chilmark Shopping Center; the complex at the corner of North State Road and Chappaqua Road; ~~a stretch of commercial uses located along S. Highland Avenue (Route 9) roughly between Glenwood Drive to the south and Charter Circle to the north~~; and, the Village's Central Business District comprised of portions of Pleasantville Road (west of Route 9A) and the area bounded by North State Road, Woodside Avenue, and Route 100, east of Route 9A.
-The Village also ~~historically had~~ has several commercial office developments ~~located in the B and BT Districts~~; however, all but two are currently vacant.
+As noted, the Village has three-four principal multi-tenant commercial districts: the Chilmark Shopping Center; the complex at the corner of North State Road and Chappaqua Road; a stretch of commercial uses located along S. Highland Avenue (Route 9) roughly between Glenwood Drive to the south and Charter Circle to the north; and, the Village's Central Business District comprised of portions of Pleasantville Road (west of Route 9A) and the area bounded by North State Road, Woodside Avenue, and Route 100, east of Route 9A.
+The Village also historically had has several commercial office developments located in the B and BT Districts; however, all but two are currently vacant.
 The existing multi-tenant office complex (Briarcliff Corporate Campus) located at 555 Pleasantville Road within the B District is approximately 40% vacant, while the SHA Data Center located at 333 Albany Post Road is in use as a data storage center.
 The three remaining B District properties (former Philips, Sony and Mearl properties) have been vacant for some time and are being actively marketed for redevelopment in uses other than office and laboratory uses.
 The Village recognizes that market conditions for offices uses in Westchester County and the region have changed in the past decade and reuse of these properties under the current B/BT District regulations is prohibitive and unlikely.
 However, given the Village's relatively small commercial tax base, redevelopment of certain B/BT District properties, where feasible, for commercial use (or some portion of commercial use) of an appropriate type and scale type in suitable locations is encouraged.
+The Village also has several commercial campus properties throughout the Village located in the CT Zones which include properties on Albany Post Road, Scarborough Road, Old Briarcliff Road and Pleasantville Road.
+Collectively, the multi-tenant commercial areas and the commercial campus areas of the CT zones comprise only six percent of the Village property.

 Further, in recognizing the changing market conditions combined with a desire to bring these office sites back into productive use, the Village seeks to allow for the consideration of other uses in the B/BT District to allow for greater flexibility of use, bulk, and density to allow for appropriate and sustainable redevelopment and/or reuse of these properties.
 The Village also recognizes that each of the B/BT District sites is unique and while they all share a zoning designation, they vary significantly in size, location, access, and environmental sensitivity.
 Given this, flexibility in how redevelopment of each site is approached is imperative to limit and/or mitigate potential impacts to neighborhood character, open space, the natural environment (i.e. steeps slopes, wetlands, etc.), cultural and historic resources, recreation, traffic, public transit (Scarborough Metro-North Train Station), infrastructure (i.e. water, sewer, DPW), and emergency services (i.e. police, fire, and emergency medical services).
 Therefore, the B/BT District regulations should be amended to allow for consideration of additional uses, densities, bulk and dimensional standards by special use permit or some other regulatory process, such as a planned unit development (PUD) that are individually tailored to the specific conditions of each property.
-The District could be amended to include a standard list of permitted principal uses, and minimum height, bulk and dimensional standards that would apply across the District (similar to the existing District regulations) and then allow additional uses and flexibility of area, bulk and dimensional standards based on site-specific conditions, at the discretion of the Village Board of Trustees, through either the PUD or special permit processes.
+The District could be amended to include a standard list of permitted principal uses, and minimum height, bulk and dimensional standards that would apply across the District (similar to the existing District regulations) and then allow additional uses and flexibility of area, bulk and dimensional standards based on site specific conditions, at the discretion of the Village Board of Trustees, through either the PUD or special permit processes.